Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 And the shore, dear to me.

 Listen to A.S.
-Pushkin's poem "Winter Morning".
-Here is how Igor Kvasha performs this poem.
+Pushkin’s poem “Winter Morning”.
+This is how Igor Kvasha performs this poem.

 Analysis of Pushkin's poem "Winter Morning"

-A poem by A.S.
-Pushkin's "Winter Morning" conveys the bright sensations of a clear winter landscape, which clearly echoes the mood and feelings of the author.
-The lyrical hero picturesquely draws pictures of nature in a dialogue with a girl.
-Across vivid images nature, the poet conveys feelings for a beautiful lady.
+Poem by A.S.
+Pushkin’s “Winter Morning” conveys the bright sensations of a clear winter landscape, which clearly echo the mood and feelings of the author.
+The lyrical hero picturesquely paints pictures of nature in a dialogue with a girl.
+Through vivid images nature, the poet conveys feelings for a beautiful lady.

 Composition

-The beginning of the poem is an appeal to a girl for whom the poet has tender feelings.
-This is evidenced by the appeals “charming friend”, “beauty”, “dear friend”, “eyes closed with negligence”.
+The beginning of the poem is an address to a girl for whom the poet has tender feelings.
+This is indicated by the appeals “adorable friend”, “beauty”, “dear friend”, “closed gaze”.

-Next comes the opposition in the description of yesterday, when "the blizzard was angry."
-The fury of the storm is echoed by the haze that "wandered" and the paleness of the moon.
-The element of nature is described in dark colors, which also express the sadness of the heroine the day before.
-This appeal to the previous gloomy picture makes it possible to describe even brighter and brighter the gentle winter morning with sparkling snow, the brilliance of the river and the bright sunlight.
-A bright spot in this serene rural landscape is only a blackening forest.
+Next comes the contrast in the description of yesterday, when “the blizzard was angry.”
+The fury of the storm is echoed by the darkness that “rushed” and the pallor of the moon.
+The elements of nature are described in dark colors, which also express the heroine’s sadness the day before.
+This appeal to the previous gloomy picture allows us to describe even brighter and lighter a gentle winter morning with sparkling snow, the sparkle of the river and bright sunlight.
+The only bright spot in this serene rural landscape is the blackening forest.

-But suddenly there is a dynamic in the presented picture, when the hero offers to harness the sleigh and "indulge in the run of an impatient horse."
+But suddenly dynamics appear in the presented picture, when the hero offers to harness the sleigh and “indulge in the running of an impatient horse.”

-The poem ends with a bright declaration of love for his native land, for which the author has feelings no less than for his beloved woman.
+The poem ends with a bright declaration of love for his native land, for which the author has feelings no less than for the woman he loves.

 Size

-Vivacity and dynamics of the work gives the size.
+The size gives vivacity and dynamics to the work.
 A.S.
-Pushkin used iambic tetrameter to convey the swift flight of the hero's thoughts and high spirits.
+Pushkin used iambic tetrameter to convey the rapid flight of the hero’s thoughts and high spirits.

-The rhythm of the poem sets the alternation of rhyme: the first lines end with a feminine rhyme, then a masculine rhyme is used and the stanza also ends with a masculine stressed syllable.
+The rhythm of the poem is determined by the alternation of rhymes: the first lines end with a feminine rhyme, then a masculine one is used, and the stanza also ends with a masculine stressed syllable.

 Images and epithets

-Swiftness, vivacity and clarity are the main moods that the poet conveys.
-The reader immediately gets into the situation: “Frost and sun; wonderful day!”
-Abrupt change pictures - in the second stanza with a description of the evening blizzard.
-To describe the elements, the poet used metaphors, transferring human features to the forces of nature: a blizzard is angry, darkness is rushing about, the moon is turning gloomy yellow.
+Swiftness, cheerfulness and clarity are the main moods conveyed by the poet.
+The reader is immediately taken into the situation: “Frost and sun; wonderful day!”
+Abrupt change the paintings are in the second stanza with a description of the evening blizzard.
+To describe the elements, the poet used metaphors, transferring human traits to the forces of nature: the blizzard is angry, the darkness is rushing, the moon is turning gloomily yellow.

-A bright stroke in the overall picture is the opposition of the moon and the image of the beloved woman, who the day before was also “sadly sitting”.
-The author does not even need to convey the pallor of the girl - the associative thinking of the reader immediately draws a parallel with the pallor of the moon.
+A striking stroke in the overall picture is the contrast between the moon and the image of the beloved woman, who the day before also “sat sadly.”
+The author does not even need to convey the girl’s pallor - the reader’s associative thinking immediately draws a parallel with the pallor of the moon.

-The third stanza describes a bright, shiny fine morning.
-Snow lies in “carpets”.
-The brightness of the winter morning is such that even the black forest is transparent.
-And the firs glisten through the frost.
+The third stanza describes a bright, brilliant, fine morning.
+The snow lies in carpets.
+The brightness of a winter morning is such that even the black forest is transparent.
+And the spruce trees shine through the frost.

-In the description of home comfort - a prime example use of alliteration.
-The poet uses words saturated with voiceless and abrupt voiced consonants.
-Due to this, when reading, it would seem that crackling of firewood in the oven is heard.
+In the description of home comfort - shining example use of alliteration.
+The poet uses words rich in voiceless and abrupt voiced consonants.
+Due to this, when reading, it would seem that one can hear the crackling of firewood in the stove.

-The whole poem is permeated with a clear and cheerful feeling of happiness.
-It contains love for a woman, bright rich colors in landscapes, joyful admiration of nature. native land.
+The entire poem is permeated with a clear and cheerful feeling of happiness.
+It contains love for a woman, bright rich colors in landscapes, joyful admiration of nature native land.

-High words, bookish style give special elevation to the lines.
-Spiritualization and special admiration is expressed with the help of the words "Aurora", "enlightenment", "charming friend", "bliss".
+High words and a bookish style give the lines a special sublimity.
+Spirituality and special admiration are expressed using the words “Aurora”, “illumination”, “adorable friend”, “bliss”.

-Freshness, purity and romance permeate every stanza of the work.
-"Winter morning" A.S.
-Pushkin is a vivid example of the consonance of poetic art and painting.
+Every stanza of the work is permeated with freshness, purity and romance.
+“Winter Morning” by A.S.
+Pushkin is a vivid example of the consonance between poetic art and painting.

-Romance on poems by A. S. Pushkin "Winter Morning".
+Romance based on the poems of A. S. Pushkin “Winter Morning”.
 Performed by Kostya Egorov.

-Here's to you "frost and sun"!
-Through external beauty - to internal, to God.
-Because God is everywhere and in everything, and in everyone - in every blade of grass, in every blade of grass, in every snowflake, in every phenomenon, in every person ...
-Thank you, Lyuba, for this push of ezoosmos - for your article!
+Here's “frost and sun” for you!
+Through external beauty - to the inner, to God.
+Because God is everywhere and in everything, and in everyone - in every blade of grass, in every blade of grass, in every snowflake, in every phenomenon, in every person...
+Thank you, Lyuba, for this push of ezoosmosis - for your article!

 logos2207 01/06/2018 21:59